Eligible platform workers to get boost in CPF savings, cushion to protect take-home pay

 Dr Koh said eligible platform workers could receive up to $4,200 per year, which represents an increase from $2,800 per year currently.

-He said 40 per cent of the increase ($1, 680) will be given in cash, compared with 10 per cent at present.
+He said 40 per cent of the payment ($1,680) will be given in cash, compared with 10 per cent at present.

 Dr Koh added that all platform workers eligible for WIS will also start to receive their WIS payments monthly instead of yearly.